 Script 1621: CCT Incentives Automation

-The Python script automates the process of merging and filtering data from two sources to prepare a structured output for CCT incentives.
+The Python script automates the merging and filtering of data from multiple sources to facilitate structured budget allocation for CCT incentives.

 To Elaborate